01 of 11

 The opposite of an attached deck, a detached deck can be positioned anywhere on a property but still should be easily accessible via a path or steps.
 It stands alone, like an island.
 Unlike a concrete patio, which has to be set on a smooth, even surface, a detached deck is much more adaptable and forgiving of areas with poor drainage or bumpy, rocky or uneven terrain because it can be built above whatever is going on below.

-Peninsula-style deck is also a type of detached deck — it connects a house, patio or other deck area to a detached deck via a wood or composite decking walkway.Continue to 4 of 11 below.
+The peninsula-style deck is also a type of detached deck—it connects a house, patio or another deck area to a detached deck via wood or composite decking walkway.Continue to 4 of 11 below.

 04 of 11

 Kind of like an old-fashioned wraparound porch, only parts of it can be larger, more uneven, and room-like than a porch.
 A wraparound deck is slightly elevated.
 In Japan, and is called an engawa.